chromaui/chromatic-docs/access.md

 - Viewer: users can view snapshots and builds, but cannot review
 - Reviewer: users can review snapshots and manage other aspects of the project.

 Note that public repositories on GitHub/GitLab/Bitbucket give viewer access to all users.
 A user must be granted explicit contributor access by a maintainer to become a reviewer in Chromatic.
-For private repositories, anyone who has access to the repositiory in GitHub/GitLab/Bitbucket will have reviewer access in Chromatic.
+For private repositories, anyone who has access to the repository in GitHub/GitLab/Bitbucket will have reviewer access in Chromatic.

 ### Unlinked Projects